 So we can all expect some amount of bone loss as we age.
 But some people experience bone loss at a faster rate than is normal.
 Over time, this can lead to weak brittle bones with an increased risk of fracture, a condition known as osteoporosis.
 In some patients, bones can become so fragile that even a sneeze or a cough is enough to cause a rib fracture!
 And some fractures, particularly those that occur in the hip, can even permanently disable you.

 What’s worrisome is that osteoporosis is not an uncommon problem.
 In fact, 53 million Americans either have osteoporosis or are at increased risk for it because they have low bone mass.3 There is, however, reason to take heart.
 While in the past, this condition was thought to be an unavoidable part of aging, experts now believe that controlling factors which increase your risk can go a long way in preventing osteoporosis.
 So let’s take a look at factors which may cause this disease.

 Every day, bone tissue is added and withdrawn from your bones.
 During your childhood, adolescence, and early adult years, the rate at which new tissue is deposited is greater than the rate at which it is withdrawn.
 So, your bones become denser and stronger till the late 20s when you reach peak bone mass.
-But as you grow older, the rate at which bone tissue is withdrawn starts to outpace the rate at which it is formed and you start to slowly lose bone density from around 35 years of age.
+But as you grow older, the rate at which bone tissue is withdrawn starts to outpace the rate at which it is formed.
+So you start to slowly lose bone density from around 35 years of age.
 Now, this happens to all of us, but some factors can increase your chances of accelerated bone loss and leave you vulnerable to osteoporosis.
-Age, of course, is a significant factor – women over 50 and men over 70 are at a higher risk for osteoporosis.3 4 5
+Age, of course, is a significant factor – women over 50 and men over 70 are at a higher risk for osteoporosis.4 5 6

 2. Poor Diet